+In 2024 Dallas Theological Seminary will be celebrating our Centennial-100 years of God's faithfulness.
+Think of it: For an entire century, the Lord has faithfully provided for our mission of training the next generation of servant leaders to study, interpret, preach, teach, and apply the inerrant Word of God.

-The story of Dallas Theological Seminary is the story of God's faithfulness.
-For 99 years, DTS has remained focused on training believers in the inerrant Word of God.
-In fact, a central characteristic of the DTS curriculum is that students are able to study all 66 books of the Bible in expositional and exegetical courses.
-Studying the entire Bible has been at the core of DTS since it opened its doors in 1924.
-Our founder, Dr. Lewis Sperry Chafer, had a passion put on his heart by the Lord to establish a seminary that had the Bible as its central focus and textbook.
-What began as a class of thirteen students is now over 2,600 students who are training to proclaim the truth of God's Word.
+Remarkably, that mission has not only stood the test of time but has expanded to impact every corner of the globe.
+Both in the United States at our flagship campus in Dallas, Texas, as well as at our growing number of extension campuses, and now digitally through the reach of the world wide web, students around the world are making their way through the DTS curriculum which includes graduate-level training in all 66 books of the Bible in expositional and exegetical courses.
+Studying the entire Bible has been at the core of DTS identity since it opened its doors in 1924-one hundred years ago!

+Our founder, Dr. Lewis Sperry Chafer, had a passion from the Lord to establish a seminary that had the Bible as its central focus and primary textbook.
+Dr. Chafer's burning passion has not grown cold over these ten decades.
+What began as a class of thirteen students has grown to include over 2,600 students who are training to proclaim the truth of God's Word.
+Astoundingly, through our new free online courses, the number of students receiving this quality biblical and theological education now numbers in the tens of thousands!

-A DTS education extends beyond the academic pursuit of biblical and theological disciplines to the art of communicating biblical truth effectively.
-Courses in ministry and communication seek to cultivate in students a sensitivity to spiritual needs, zeal for world missions, fervor in evangelism, and Spirit-filled enthusiasm for effectively communicating the Word of God.
-Our focus on biblical education and application is summed up in the DTS slogan: Teach Truth.
+In addition, a DTS education extends beyond the academic pursuit of biblical and theological disciplines to effectively communicate biblical truth in the marketplace of ministry and commerce.
+Courses in ministry and communication seek to cultivate in students a sensitivity to spiritual needs, zeal for world missions, fervor in evangelism, and a Spirit-filled passion for effectively communicating God's Word no matter the context.
+Two core values frame every aspect of Dallas Seminary's world-class biblical and theological training: Truth and Love.
+That's why we have adopted as our driving values slogan, Teach Truth.
 Love Well.
+Those values saturate all we do at Dallas Seminary and we believe they communicate to the world around us what matters most.

-Indeed, God is the one who continually provides the seminary team-faculty, staff, board, donors, and friends-committed to preparing the next generation for Christian service.
-He also provides the students-those who entrust DTS to help them serve Him more effectively.
-DTS's commitment to "teaching truth and loving well" is reflected as students move outside the seminary walls and engage compassionately in the communities in which they work and live.
+Yet we never fail to recognize that God is the one who continually provides the seminary team that keeps the vision alive-faculty, staff, board, donors, and friends-all committed to preparing the next generation of servant leaders for Gospel impact around the world.
+Most importantly, He also provides students (just like you!), year after year, who look to DTS to equip them serve Him more effectively.

-The responsibility of "equipping godly servant-leaders for the proclamation of His Word and the building up of the body of Christ worldwide" is a mission we take seriously.
-Those who consider attending seminary are taking a significant step to be a light in a dark world for the sake of Jesus Christ.
-To honor that, DTS remains committed to providing a biblical and theological framework to help students thrive in the diverse ministries to which God has called them.

-I realized long ago that one never regrets preparation for a lifetime of ministry.
-We serve a great God, and I'm excited to see Him use the mission of this historic institution to help accomplish His work in the world.
+When you decide to attend Dallas Seminary, you are taking a substantial first step toward becoming a more effective and winsome light in a dark world for the sake of Jesus Christ.
+That's why all of us at Dallas Seminary remain committed to providing a biblical and theological framework to help you thrive in whatever ministry environment God has called you to serve.
+Trust me: You will never regret investing in your personal preparation for a lifetime of ministry.
+We serve a great God, and I'm excited to see Him use the mission of this historic institution to help accomplish His work in the world through you and so many others like you-something God has continued to do now for one hundred years!

-Warmly,
+Great is His faithfulness!

+Sincerely,